KhushalM/background-multimodal-llm/backend/MULTIMODAL_README.md

 ```
 1. User speaks → "Can you help me debug this Python code?"
+2. Frontend captures screen → Sends audio + screenshot
-2. STT Service → "Can you help me debug this Python code?"
+3. STT Service → "Can you help me debug this Python code?"
-3. Multimodal Service → Gets text + conversation history + context
+4. Multimodal Service → Gets text + conversation history + screen analysis
-4. Gemini AI → "I'd be happy to help debug your Python code!
-Can you share what specific error you're encountering?"
+5. Gemini Vision → Analyzes screenshot: "Python code with syntax error on line 15"
+6. Gemini AI → "I can see you have a Python syntax error on line 15.
+The issue is..."
-5. TTS Service → Converts response to speech
+7. TTS Service → Converts response to speech
-6. User hears response
+8. User hears contextual response
 ```

 ## Next Steps

 1. ✅ **STT Service** - Complete
-2. ✅ **Multimodal Service** - Complete
+2. ✅ **Multimodal Service with Screen Context** - Complete
-3. 🔄 **TTS Service** - Next to implement
+3. ✅ **TTS Service** - Complete
-4. ⏳ **Screen Context** - Add visual understanding
+4. ✅ **Integrated Pipeline** - Complete

-The conversation brain is now fully functional and ready to provide intelligent responses!
+The conversation brain with visual understanding is now fully functional and ready to provide intelligent, context-aware responses!